malgebary/Azure-Route-Server-MicroHack/README.md

 2- ARS ***Routeserver1*** learned routes:

-- In addition to the 4 prefixes Routeserevr1 was learing (10.0.0.0/16, 192.168.1.4, 192.168.1.3 and 10.1.10.4/24), ***Routeserver1*** now learned the prefixes in red boxes after configuring AS-Override, which are 10.1.0.0/16 ***HUB-SCUS*** Vnet, 10.4.0.0/16 ***Spoke-Vnet***, and 10.2.0.0/16 ***On-Prem1-Vnet*** and those routes will be now injected in the NICs that are using this ARS.
+- In addition to the 4 prefixes Routeserevr1 was learning (10.0.0.0/16, 192.168.1.4, 192.168.1.3 and 10.1.10.4/24), ***Routeserver1*** now learned the prefixes in red boxes after configuring AS-Override, which are 10.1.0.0/16 ***HUB-SCUS*** Vnet, 10.4.0.0/16 ***Spoke-Vnet***, and 10.2.0.0/16 ***On-Prem1-Vnet*** and those routes will be now injected in the NICs that are using this ARS.
 ASN in red box is the ***CSR1*** NVA ASN that replaced the 65515 ASN of the ARS.

 ![image](https://user-images.githubusercontent.com/78562461/145095347-d6234c90-cbeb-4496-8776-efcd21d26ab7.png)

 🤝 after this change we have full network connectivity, for example you can ping from ***Spoke1-VM*** to ***Spoke-VM*** and to all other VMs in this topology with no UDR has been used to route the traffic.

-As there is no use for route tables, this design is suitable for large deployments with multiple spokes and/or multiple on-premises branches across multiple regions.
+💡 As route tables are not used in this scenario, this design is scalable and so it is suitable for large deployments with multiple spokes and/or multiple on-premises branches across multiple regions, however, traffic goes over IPsec tunnel will have throughput limitation.
+Next we will explore using Vnet peering instead of IPsec tunnel.

 ![image](https://user-images.githubusercontent.com/78562461/145097896-435f027c-63af-44e5-9c45-bbcdc3920345.png)